vippsas/vipps-login-api/vipps-login-api-faq.md

 [Vipps Login from phone number](api-guide/overview.md#vipps-login-from-phone-number) is available for all Vipps Login enabled clients.

-Vipps Login from phone number is a paid service.
+_Vipps Login from phone number_ is a paid service.

-Remember that Vipps Login from phone number has been developed to support use-cases where authentication/registration does not start in a browser or an app.
-This means that it is the merchant that triggers the authentication/registration (either manually or automatically) and thus the login cannot be done in the user’s browser.
+Remember that _Vipps Login from phone number_ has been developed to support use cases where authentication/registration does not start in a browser or an app.
+This means that it is the merchant that triggers the authentication/registration (either manually or automatically) and thus the log-in cannot be done in the user’s browser.

-Vipps Login from phone number are reserved for such special cases.
-If a merchant uses Vipps Login from phone number on webpages or in apps used by end-users (on their own device), access to the feature can be withdrawn.
+_Vipps Login from phone number_ is reserved for such special cases.
+If a merchant uses this incorrectly on webpages or in apps used by end users (on their own device), access to the feature can be withdrawn.

-Merchants need to apply for access to Vipps Login from phone number by sending an email to [accessuserinfo@vipps.no](mailto:accessuserinfo@vipps.no).
+Merchants need to apply for access to _Vipps Login from phone number_ by sending an email to [accessuserinfo@vipps.no](mailto:accessuserinfo@vipps.no).
 In the email you must specify: